On the Distributed Complexity of Large-Scale Graph Computations: Abstract

 Motivated by the increasing need to understand the distributed algorithmic foundations of large-scale graph computations, we study some fundamental graph problems in a message-passing model for distributed computing where $k \geq 2$ machines jointly perform computations on graphs with $n$ nodes (typically, $n \gg k$).
 The input graph is assumed to be initially randomly partitioned among the $k$ machines, a common implementation in many real-world systems.
 Communication is point-to-point, and the goal is to minimize the number of communication {\em rounds} of the computation.

 Our main contribution is the {\em General Lower Bound Theorem}, a theorem that can be used to show non-trivial lower bounds on the round complexity of distributed large-scale data computations.
-The General Lower Bound Theorem is established via an information-theoretic approach that relates the round complexity to the minimal amount of information required by machines for solving a problem.
-Our approach is generic and this theorem can be used in a ``cookbook" fashion to show distributed lower bounds in the context of other problems (including non-graph problems).
-We present two applications by showing (almost) tight bounds for the round complexity of two fundamental graph problems, namely {\em PageRank computation} and {\em triangle enumeration}.
+The General Lower Bound Theorem is established via an information-theoretic approach that relates the round complexity to the minimal amount of information required by machines to solve the problem.
+Our approach is generic and this theorem can be used in a ``cookbook" fashion to show distributed lower bounds in the context of several problems, including non-graph problems.
+We present two applications by showing (almost) tight lower bounds for the round complexity of two fundamental graph problems, namely {\em PageRank computation} and {\em triangle enumeration}.
 Our approach, as demonstrated in the case of PageRank, can yield tight lower bounds for problems (including, and especially, under a stochastic partition of the input) where communication complexity techniques are not obvious.
 Our approach, as demonstrated in the case of triangle enumeration, can yield stronger round lower bounds as well as message-round tradeoffs compared to approaches that use communication complexity techniques.
-To demonstrate that these lower bounds are tight in general, we then present algorithms that are close to the lower bounds; these algorithms exhibit a round complexity which scales superlinearly in $k$, improving significantly over previous results.
-Specifically, we show the following results: \begin{itemize} \item {\em PageRank:} We show a lower bound of $\tilde{\Omega}(n/k^2)$ rounds, and present a distributed algorithm that computes the PageRank of all the nodes of a graph in $\tilde{O}(n/k^2)$ rounds.\footnote{Notation $\tilde \Omega$ hides a $1/\text{polylog}(n)$ factor; $\tilde O$ hides a $\text{polylog}(n)$ factor and an additive $\text{polylog}(n)$ term.} \item {\em Triangle enumeration:} We show that there exist graphs with $m$ edges where any distributed algorithm requires $\tilde{\Omega}(m/k^{5/3})$ rounds.
-This result implies the first non-trivial lower bound of $\tilde\Omega(n^{1/3})$ rounds for the {\em congested clique} model, which is tight up to logarithmic factors.
-We also present a distributed algorithm that enumerates all the triangles of a graph in $\tilde{O}(m/k^{5/3} + n/k^{4/3})$ rounds. \end{itemize}